Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Duties and responsibilities of a store manager

-Depending on the store, a store manager may have varying levels of responsibility.
-Many managers are responsible for overseeing employees as well as financial management and customer service.
-Aside from these greater responsibilities, managers might perform a range of duties each day, such as:
+Depending on the outlet, store managers have varying levels of responsibility.
+Many managers are responsible for overseeing employees, as well as financial management and customer service.

 Financial oversight and management